ISAITB/docs-itb-ta/source/exportimport/index.rst

   System settings are optionally included in community exports to allow generating a single data archive for a new Test Bed instance.
   If imported by a community administrator in another Test Bed instance these settings will be ignored.

-Selecting one of these options will ensures also that any prerequisites are also included.
+Selecting one of these options will ensure also that any prerequisites are also included.
 For example an export including test suites will also automatically include the domain's specifications and actors, checking these options automatically as mandatory.
 You may also check the **All** option from each table row to include all its relevant information or the **All** button from the table's header to include everything.
 Clicking on **None** in the table's header will uncheck all options.